-Visitors or short-term guests who visited a campground, cottage, or recreational area and used the water for potable purposes, including drinking and showering.
+- On-base employees who may have ingested contaminated water while at work, but likely did not shower or bathe in it. - Off-base residents who live in nearby properties, who may have used water from a contaminated supply well for household purposes such as drinking, cooking, showering and laundering. - Visitors or short-term guests who visited a campground, cottage, or recreational area and used the water for potable purposes, including drinking and showering.
 Their exposures would be short-term (conservatively assumed to be 4 weeks) and not recurring.

-Table B summarizes ATSDR's exposure assumptions for each group of people evaluated.
+Table A below summarizes ATSDR's exposure assumptions for each group of people evaluated.

-Table B. Assumed Exposure Times and Exposure Routes for each Potentially Exposed Group - Wurtsmith AFB
+Table A. Assumed Exposure Times and Exposure Routes for each Potentially Exposed Group - Wurtsmith AFB